nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/AaCM_pmZb4k/index.md

 ---
 title: What are the hierarchies of competence vs control?
 Why does this matter?
+description: Explore the contrast between empowering coaching and micromanagement in hierarchies of competence vs control with Martin Hinshelwood.
 date: 2023-10-09
 videoId: AaCM_pmZb4k
 url: /resources/videos/:slug